metabrainz/musicbrainz-server/RELEASING.md

 contributor/tester/translator if possible, but contractors.

 Once the draft has been reviewed, publish it, then update the description of the Jira version with the blog post URL.

-### Add Git tag

-You should tag production releases by using `./script/tag.sh`, which will ask you the necessary questions.
-Skip this step if you're releasing beta or test.

 ### Release musicbrainz-docker